12 Chapter 12 - Multiple Regression

 12.1 Introduction to Multiple Regression model

-We call multiple linear regression model when we consider two or more independent variables X to linearly explain a dependent variable $Y. We can express the expected value of Y as:
+We speak of a multiple linear regression model when we use two or more independent variables X to linearly explain a dependent variable Y. We can express the expected value of Y as:

 E[Y]=f(X1,X2,...,Xp) Since the model is linear, the function is linear in the coefficients, so it becomes a sum of products including a constant coefficient b_0: